fabiankaraben/nodejs-mini-projects/README.md

     intermediate/47-report-generator

 48. **Session Management**
-    This is a session-based auth in Node.js with TypeScript, express-session with Redis store, login/logout, and Kubernetes deployment.
+    This is a session-based auth in Node.js with TypeScript, express-session with Redis store, login/logout, and Docker Compose deployment.
     intermediate/48-session-management

 49. **Federated Auth with SAML**